nerdymuslim/nerdymuslim/readme.md

-### Hi there, I'm Elias - aka [NerdyMuslim][website] 👋
+### Hi there, I'm Elias Durosinmi [website] 👋

-## I'm a Husband, Father, Developer,Robotics STEM instructor and Teacher!
+## I'm a Husband, Father, AI/DS/ML @Makerspace

-- 🔭 I’m currently working on a [Airbnb for halal homes].
-The code will be shared here once i am done.
-Stacks to be used will be MERN (i am coming from a LAMP stack so it is a totally new path for me so the code may not be the best practice)[website]!
+- 🔭 I am a Lead Instructor at Makerspace Learning Systems, a leading provider of data and AI education in Nigeria.
+With over 15 years of experience in software engineering, engineering management, and data science, I am passionate about delivering innovative solutions that enhance technical systems and processes.

+At Makerspace NG, I specialize in teaching data analytics, data science, and machine learning to students who want to succeed in the ever-evolving world of data.
+I have a strong proficiency in a variety of tools and technologies, including Python for AI, Alteryx, Tableau,PowerBI, SQL, AWS Quicksight, AWS Sagemaker, and LookerML, and I enjoy sharing my knowledge and expertise with others.
+My goal is to empower students with the skills and tools necessary to solve real-world problems using data and AI.
+I also hold a post-graduate degree in data science and business analytics, and a CHRMP certification in HR analytics.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects and throw out more open source project here on github
+- 🥅 2024 Goals: Contribute more to Open Source projects and work with more LLM tools.
+I am getting my hand dirty in mistral AI
 - ⚡ Fun fact: I love to watch movies and hang out with my family and friends.

-### Connect with me:
+### Connect with me

 [<img align="left" alt="Nerdymuslim" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]
 [<img align="left" alt="Nerdymuslim | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]